Monocouche Render Cost

 Labour Cost of Monocouche Rendering & Timescales

 The main reason for this saving is efficiency.
-Unlike traditional sand and cement render, which requires multiple coats with drying time in between, followed by a separate job of painting, monocouche is different.
+Unlike traditional sand and cement render, which requires multiple coats with drying time in between, followed by a separate job of painting, monocouche render is different.
 As its name (French for 'one coat') suggests, it is a single, 'through-coloured' product.
 This means the render and colour are applied in one go, completely removing the time and labour cost of a separate painting stage.

-Therefore, while the supply cost per bag for monocouche is higher, the labour cost is often significantly lower because the project can be completed much faster.
+Therefore, while the supply cost per bag for monocouche render is higher, the labour cost is often significantly lower because the project can be completed much faster.

-When getting quotes, always ask if labour is included.
+When getting quotes, always ask if the labour cost is included.
 A rendering specialist's day rate is typically between £130 and £250.
 It’s also worth noting that your contractor may be able to get a trade discount on supplies by bulk-buying, which can help offset the higher material cost.

 Factors That Impact Monocouche Rendering Costs